 Reverse engineering, on the other hand, is like a piece of detective work.

-Imagine someone visiting a crime scene and from the evidence they gather, piecing together all the elements to reconstruct the crime and understand exactly what has happened.
+Imagine someone visiting a crime scene and from the evidence they gather, they piece together all the elements to reconstruct the crime.
+Consequently, they understand exactly what has happened.

 In RE, you take the end-product or finished object, and work back through the creative process, to finally arrive at its design specification.

-3D scanning plays a pivotal role in this process, because it enables you gain dimensional information about the object you wish to reverse engineer.
+Using a 3D scanner plays a pivotal role in the reverse engineering process.
+This is because it enables you gain dimensional information about the object you wish to reverse engineer.

-There are various things you can reverse engineer:
+There are various things you can reverse engineer, for instance:

 - Mechanical components and assemblies